San Jose del Monte

-Located in the southeast of the province, it is bordered by the city of Caloocan in Metro Manila to the south, by the town of Rodriguez, Rizal to the east, the towns of Santa Maria and Marilao to the west and Norzagaray to the north.
+It was proclaimed as a component city on 10 September 2000, through Republic Act No. 8797.
+Its conversion into a highly urbanized city was by virtue of Proclamation No. 1057 issued by President Rodrigo Duterte on 4 December 2020; the conversion was rejected on a referendum held on 30 October 2023, by the voters of Bulacan including the concerned city.

-The city is home to some of the biggest resettlement areas in the Philippines like the Sapang Palay resettlement area spread over 36 barangays, Pabahay 2000 in Barangay Muzon and Towerville in Barangay Minuyan Proper.
-Most of the city's population come from former informal settlers along the creeks, esteros, riverbanks and railway tracks of Metro Manila.
+San José del Monte derived its name from Saint Joseph, whose statue was found in a veritable forest.
+The hunters called it as such, which means “Saint Joseph of the Mountain” in Spanish.

 History

-Early accounts on the founding of the city, as gathered from the old people, contend that it was formerly a part of the town of Meycauayan.
+Early accounts of the founding of the city, as gathered from the old people, contend that it was formerly a part of the town of Meycauayan.
 This is supported by a decree from the Archbishop of Manila dated March 1750 on the creation of new municipalities.
-The municipality of San Jose del Monte was then officially founded on March 2, 1752.
+The municipality of San Jose del Monte was then officially founded on 2 March 1752.

 The decree included the list of families who volunteered to be relocated.
-These families, most if not all from Lagulo (now Malhacan) in Meycauayan, brought with them rice, wine, nganga and salt from in exchange for the wild pigs, deer, yantok and almasigan of the Itas and Dumagats, the native inhabitants of the area.
+These families, most if not all from Lagulo (now Malhacan) in Meycauayan, brought with them rice, wine, nganga, and salt in exchange for the wild pigs, deer, yantok, and almasigan of the Itas and Dumagats, the native inhabitants of the area.
 Solares, including intended lots for main roads, were peacefully distributed to the new occupants after being measured and surveyed.